The Enduring Appeal of Scotty Dogs

 Collecting Scotty Dogs

 According to an article I read several years ago by one of the leading experts on antiques and collectibles, collecting Lassie (Collie dog) items is the leading dog collectible.
 After Eric Knight wrote Lassie Come Home in 1954, which was followed by a Lassie TV show and movies, and items were sold by the millions.
 BUT the article went on to state that scottie dog (Scottish Terrior) items are the number two dog collectible.
 Certainly most people all over the world are able to easily recognize the breed, and there are a number of antiques and collectible scottie dog items available.
+Proof of their popularity is when they became a token for Monopoly games.

 The scottie dog has achieved its place in American history when Franklin D Roosevelt adopted his beloved Scottie named Fala, who sat next to him during the famous Fireside Chats.
 Shorly after becoming president, George W Bush adopted Barney who was often filmed by the media.
 While George may have been in charge of our country, Barney certainly excercised his independent nature and and Barney never seemed to heed George or the Secret Service's commands.
+They are independent and stubborn and most often attach themselves to only one or two persons.

 Ofen the scottie dog has been an advertising symbol for stereotypical Scottish thrift.
 Scottie images have appeared on advertising for banks such as blotters, calendars and paperweights.
 For a time, Texaco Gas and Oil company used two black and white scottie dogs to advertise the long life of their motor oil.
 The best known scottie advertising is the association with fine Scotch Whiskey.
 Both black and white scotties have been used to advertise Scotch and soda.
 Tiny scottie dogs made of French Ivory were attached to ribbons and placed around the neck of bottles of Scotch.
 These wonderful little scotties, with the addition of a jump ring make perfect little charms to be worn on necklaces and charm bracelets.